-The Object Explorer is the backbone of SSMS, offering a hierarchical view of all the objects in your SQL Server instance.
+The Object Explorer is the backbone of SSMS, providing a hierarchical view of all the objects in your SQL Server instance.
 From databases and tables to stored procedures and security settings, the Object Explorer allows you to navigate and manage your database environment with ease.

 Key Features: